 - South Bronx Block in E 173rd Street at West Farms Road, Bronx

 3) Trace the course of Islamic Civilization at Metropolitan Museum of Art

 While Arab world has been evolving as a modern and cosmopolitan hub, it seems there is an inherent inability to research, collect, curate and educate the enormous cultural and historical aspects of Islamic Culture

 At MET, you will be amazed by the galleries of “The art of the Arab Lands, Turkey, Iran, Central Asia, and later South Asia” section, where you will experience some of the finest masterpieces from the Islamic world.

-The works primarily hosting works of art from earliest periods of Muslim rule in the Arabian Peninsula, the Eastern Mediterranean, Iran and Iraq.
-On display, there are magnificent examples of calligraphy, objects featuring arabesque décor in a wide range of media, manuscripts, paintings, carpets etc.
+The works primarily hosting works of art from the earliest periods of Muslim rule in the Arabian Peninsula, the Eastern Mediterranean, Iran, and Iraq.
+On display, there are magnificent examples of calligraphy, objects featuring arabesque décor in a wide range of media, manuscripts, paintings, carpets, etc.

 These collections tell great stories of Islamic civilization from its roots in the Sasanian, Byzantine and south Arabian past through its early development in the Arab lands and Iran and subsequent spread into Turkey, Central Asia and India.

 MET has created a huge canvas of Islamic tradition, showcasing the indigenous creativity this region has possessed, through its spaces, are all apparent that you can’t miss this one

 4) Explore the Secret Art Max Neuhaus Times Square